Alma, Arkansas: Arts and culture

+Concerts are held at the Skokos Performing Arts Center on Main Street.

 Spinach Capital of the World

 Around 1987, Alma called itself the "Spinach Capital of the World" because the Allen Canning Company based in Alma canned more than half of all the spinach canned in the U.S., about 60 e6lb annually.
 The town has had various statues of the cartoon character Popeye, because of his connection to canned spinach; the most recent one was erected in 2007.
 Cast in bronze, it sits atop a fountain holding a can of spinach.
 It is the centerpiece of Popeye Park.
 Crystal City Texas is also considered the Spinach Capital of the World.

 Annual cultural events

 The annual Spinach Festival is hosted at the City Park and Community Center on the third weekend in April.
 First held in 1986, the festival is sponsored by the Alma Chamber of Commerce and the Alma Advertising & Promotion Commission.
 The festival brings carnival rides, crafts, food and live music.
 A spinach eating contest takes place at noon, followed by a spinach drop.
 A package of spinach is dropped from an Alma Fire Department ladder truck onto a board with entrant's names, with the winner receiving a cash prize.